-Pinecrest Lake Loop Trail is a 3.7 mile loop trail located near Pinecrest, CA that features a lake and is good for all skill levels.
+Pinecrest Lake Loop Trail is a 3.7 mile loop trail located near Pinecrest, California that features a lake and is good for all skill levels.
 The trail is primarily used for hiking and is accessible from May until October.
 Dogs are also able to use this trail.

 NOTE: Dogs are not allowed near the lake between May 15th and Sept 15th.